“Yeshua went out as usual to the Mount of Olives, and His talmidim [disciples] followed Him.” (Luke 22:39)

-In Jewish tradition, Hoshana Rabbah is the final day for receiving forgiveness of sins; and indeed, when the LORD steps atop the Mount of Olives, He will not only bring salvation to those who believe in Him, He will then make His judgment decrees on all people final (Joel 3:12 [4:2]; Zechariah 14:1–4).
+Indeed, when the Jewish People’s prayers are answered, and the LORD steps atop the Mount of Olives, He will not only bring salvation to those who believe in Him, He will make His judgment on all people final (Joel 3:12 [4:2]; Zechariah 14:1–4).

 Yeshua HaMashiach (Jesus the Messiah, our Salvation) will fulfill all these expectations and prayers when He returns to the Mount of Olives with the trumpet call of God:

 Yeshua’s Triumphal Entry into Jerusalem

 The Mount of Olives has already played a role in the salvation of the Jewish People, indeed of all mankind.

 In the final year of His first coming, just before Pesach (Passover), Yeshua left Bethpage (the house of unripe figs) near Bethany (the house of dates), which are located on the east side of the Mount of Olives.

 He went over the Mount, humbly descending toward Jerusalem on a donkey, just as Zechariah prophesied about 500 years earlier:

 “Shout aloud, O daughter Jerusalem!
 Lo, your king comes to you; triumphant and victorious is He, humble and riding on a donkey, on a colt, the foal of a donkey.”
 (Zechariah 9:9)